José Mari (footballer, born 1987): Levante

 José Mari returned to Spain on 17 January 2015, after agreeing to a one-and-a-half-year deal with top-tier Levante UD.
 He made his debut on 7 February, coming on as a substitute for David Barral for the last two minutes of a 4–1 home win over Real Sociedad after the latter had scored a hat-trick.

 José Mari left the Granotes in May 2016 as his contract was due to expire, and the side also suffered relegation.

 Cádiz

-On 16 August 2016, José Mari signed a two-year deal with Cádiz CF. In October 2019, aged nearly 32, he agreed to an extension until 2020.
+On 16 August 2016, José Mari signed a two-year deal with Cádiz CF. In October 2019, aged 31, he agreed to an extension until 2020.

 José Mari appeared in his 100th competitive match on 6 March 2020, against CD Lugo.
 He played a further 28 games during the season (one goal), as the team returned to the top division after a 14-year absence.

+José Mari scored his only goal in the top tier on 16 May 2021, opening a 3–1 home loss to Elche CF. On 2 November, he renewed his contract until 2024.

+On 19 November 2024, having struggled severely with a knee injury, José Mari announced his retirement at the age of 36.